Adult Peer Educators

 AMS recently rolled out a peer-led community outreach program to support and follow-up our clients in the communities where they live.
 So far, we have trained 50 adult peer educators who work within the Makindye division of Kampala.
-We look forward to expanding the program soon as funding allows!

-Our work extends beyond the clinic compound thanks to the help of our Community Health Workers (CHW).
-They conduct weekly outreaches, meeting with clients at their homes and sensitizing the broader community to the challenges of HIV/AIDS.
-The CHW serve as a link between AMS and the community—bringing important messages from AMS to the community and returning with feedback and observations from the community.
-The CHWs are also trained in Home-Based Care and are able to bring treatment such as anti-malarial medication to clients.
+Our work extends beyond the clinic compound thanks to the help of our community health workers.
+They conduct weekly outreaches, meet with clients at their homes, and sensitize the broader community to the challenges of HIV/AIDS.
+Community health workers serve as a link between AMS and the community, spreading health messages and returning with feedback and observations about AMS’ services and support.
+The community health workers are also trained in home-based care, allowing them to provide anti-malarial medication to clients.

-Periodically, AMS also conducts satellite outreaches for children and youth in Katuuso.
+Periodically, AMS conducts satellite outreaches for children and youth in Katuuso.
 During these mobile clinics, we bring AMS to the community of Katuuso, diagnosing, treating, and supporting the children and youth.